web-music-score/wms/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: WebMusicScore Feature Request
+name: Feature Request
-about: Suggest an improvement or new feature for WebMusicScore
+about: Suggest an improvement or new feature
 title: "[Feature]: "
 labels: enhancement
 assignees: ''